 How To Make An Orchid Grow A New Spike?

 To help orchids grow new spikes, keep them in a bright location with indirect sunlight.
 Fertilize the orchid, and cut off the withered spikes.
 Water adequately and induce the blooming in winter.

 How To Make an Orchid Grow a New Spike

 There are various steps I need to take to help my orchids to grow new spikes and rebloom:

 Orchids need bright indirect light to thrive.
 They are not happy in a low-light situation.
 Therefore choosing a wester- or eastern-facing window is ideal.

 Put your orchids close to a window, as light falls off drastically when moving a couple of feet back.

 Use an orchid fertilizer about once a month to fertilize the orchids after they drop the last flowers.

-It is important to follow the manufacturer’s instructions when using fertilizer to avoid harming my plants and ensuring they are in their best health.
+It is important to follow the manufacturer’s instructions when using fertilizer to avoid harming my plants and ensure they are in their best health.

 Also, remember to keep the orchid in a location that offers bright and indirect light.